CultureCounts/API-examples/Api-docs.md

           <td>-</td>
           <td>int</td>
           <td>-</td>
-          <td>to edit response you have tp update version of the object.</td>
+          <td>to edit response you have to update version of the object.</td>
         </tr>
       </table>